NaeemHussainN/options_pricing_app/README.md

 Using the Monte Carlo method, the theoretical value of a European call option (C) and a European put option (P) can be estimated as follows:

-**Simulating Future Price Paths:**
+### Simulating Future Price Paths:
-The underlying asset price follows a Geometric Brownian Motion, modeled as:
+The underlying asset price follows a **discretized Geometric Brownian Motion** with daily steps:

 **Call Option:**
 $$Call = e^{-r \cdot T} \cdot \frac{1}{N} \sum_{i=1}^{N} \max(S_T^i - K, 0)$$